Battle of Rybnica

 The Battle of Rybnica, one of many clashes of the January Uprising, took place on October 20, 1863, near the village of Rybnica, which at that time belonged to Russian-controlled Congress Poland.
 A party of 650 Polish insurgents, commanded by Dionizy Czachowski, clashed with a 500-strong detachment of the Imperial Russian Army.
 The clash ended in rebel victory; Russian losses were estimated at app.
-50–60 killed, while Poles lost 27 killed and 30 wounded.
+50–60 killed, while the Poles lost 27 killed and 30 wounded.